 Come in curious, not guarded.
 People can tell the difference.
 Genuine interest in understanding a culture you're unfamiliar with opens doors that defensiveness keeps closed.
 I've navigated enough cultural transitions in my own life to know this is true.

 Give it time.
-Every single non-LDS person I've spoken to who thrived in Utah County said the same thing: the first year was an adjustment, and then it became home.
+Every person I've spoken to who thrived in Utah County said the same thing: the first year was an adjustment, and then it became home.
 Not despite the LDS community, but often because of the genuine kindness within it.

 Use resources designed for newcomers.
-Meetup.com has active groups throughout Utah County for hiking, social events, food, and dozens of other interests.
-The Eagle Mountain and Saratoga Springs Facebook groups are active and genuinely useful for new residents.
+Meetup.com has active groups throughout Utah County for hiking, social events, and dozens of other interests.
+Eagle Mountain and Saratoga Springs Facebook groups are active and genuinely useful for new residents.
 Many cities have community events and newcomer programs not affiliated with any religious organization.

-Related reading:
+Related Articles

 - What Can You Get in Eagle Mountain Under $500,000 in 2026?